 Interlibrary Loan (ILL) is the process by which a library requests materials from, or supplies materials to, another library.
 ILL is an adjunct to, not a substitute for, adequate collection development in local libraries.
 Use ILL to provide your patrons access to materials that are not available in your library or in your shared system.

-Here’s a WISCAT Basic Training webinar with Maureen Welch, IFLS Reference & ILL Coordinator on Interlibrary Loan in Wisconsin (IFLS Style).
+Here’s a WISCAT Basic Training webinar with Maureen Welch, former IFLS Reference & ILL Coordinator on Interlibrary Loan in Wisconsin (IFLS Style).